Accessible Rural Transportation

 - Accessible transportation includes systems, services, vehicles, routes, stops, programs and all other aspects of transportation and must at least meet or exceed the minimum requirements set forth in the Americans with Disabilities Act (ADA).

-For more, on APRIL’s position on Rural Transportation and the Implementation of the FAST Act, read Rural Transportation for People with Disabilities: Implementing the FAST Act (January 2016)
+For more, on APRIL’s position on Rural Transportation and the Implementation of the FAST Act, read APRIL's Rural Transportation Position 2019 (January 2019)

 Transportation Update: Where We've Gone and What We've Learned